 One Destroyer's Dharma

-Complete at 99,000 words, ONE DESTROYER’S DHARMA remixes the god-like puppeteers and unbearable choices of the Mahabharata into propulsive, character-led science fiction.
-It blends the furious voice and found-family of Some Desperate Glory and the gritty void and angry dispossessed in The Expanse.
+Complete at 99,000 words, ONE DESTROYER’S DHARMA remixes the gods and unbearable choices of the Mahabharata into propulsive, character-led science fiction.
+It stands alone with series potential.

-Ishara stares in shock at the six-armed, cybernetic demon twitching on her bedroom floor, whose neural pathways she just tore apart with a desperate thought.
+Ishara stares in shock at the six-armed, cybernetic Asura (demon) twitching on her bedroom floor, whose neural pathways she just tore apart with a desperate thought.

 Her father lied.
 Yes, he was a ruling elder; but he was also the regime's foremost weaponeer.
 And his masterpiece?
 Her.
 Engineered to invade the neural implant in every brain.
 He didn’t conceal her, he contained her.
 Now his rivals are closing in, desperate to collar her.

 He wanted a weapon?
 Fine.
-Ishara will turn herself on all his kind.
+She'll turn herself on all his kind.
 But every mind she destroys haunts her own, and Adebayo—the only one keeping her human—may not survive the weapon she becomes.
-The weapon needed by something familiar, something ancient with a thousand eyes.
+The weapon needed by something that's been there all along, something ancient with a thousand eyes.

 Reach out to discuss stories or collaborations